 - From the left navigation menu, click Plugins, then select Add New.

 - Search for FG Joomla to WordPress and click Search Plugins.

 - Click Install Now, and then click Ok.

 Step 3: Connect Joomla to WordPress

-From the left navigation menu in the WordPress Dashboard, click Tools > Import > Joomla (FG).
+Go to Tools, click on Import, and then select Joomla (FG) from the left navigation menu in the WordPress Dashboard, go to Tools, click on Import, then choose Joomla (FG).
 This page is where the Joomla database settings ⤵ need to be added to begin the import.

 - Input Joomla database settings into their respective boxes.